Parthenocissus quinquefolia: Cultivation and uses

 Parthenocissus quinquefolia can be used as a shading vine for buildings on masonry walls.
 Because the vine, like its relative P. tricuspidata (Boston ivy), adheres to the surface by disks rather than penetrating roots, it does not harm the masonry but will keep a building cooler by shading the wall surface during the summer.
 As with ivy, ripping the plant from the wall will leave the adhesive disks behind.
 If the plant clings to fragile surfaces it can first be killed by severing the vine from the root.
 The adhesive pads will then eventually deteriorate and release their grip.

 The plant should be trimmed regularly to keep it from growing into areas where it is not wanted.
 If allowed to penetrate into the wall of a frame house, it will grow upward within the wall until it finds a place to emerge.

-The roots can penetrate a rock foundation and grow into the basement of an old house, extending long distances in search of moisture, and growing into floor cracks or drains.
+Invasive status

+Initially cultivated as an ornamental, Parthenocissus quinquefolia escaped from gardens to become naturalized and invasive around the globe.
+According to the Global Biodiversity Information Facility, as of 2025, the plant has become established on all continents except Antarctica.